Chairs and directors may request authorization to conduct a search for a faculty or course support hire in their department as follows:

 Smith College uses Interfolio ByCommittee, a Web-based program that streamlines the candidate application and review process, for all faculty and course support staff searches.
 No other Web-based programs may be used for Smith searches.
 Sandra Blaney serves as the Interfolio administrator and is the point of contact for all requests from the search committee.

 Applicants or reference providers with system-related questions should be directed to the Interfolio Help Center, which will provide all necessary assistance or support.
 Please note that no candidate must pay for a regular Interfolio user account in order to apply to a Smith College search: by proceeding from the posting application page, they may create an account and submit their application at no charge.

 Please review the Search & Interview Budget Guidelines for information on search budgets for advertising and interviews.

-Once the committee has selected its finalists (normally three), the chair of the search committee must receive the approval of the Provost (for tenure-track searches) or Associate Provost (for non-tenure-track searches) and the Chief Diversity Officer.
+Initially, the committee will narrow the pool down to a short list of semi-finalists (typically between 8-15) for off-campus/Skype/conference call interviews.
+These candidates must be reviewed and approved by Dwight Hamilton before contacting them to schedule interviews.
+Once the semi-finalist stage is complete and the committee has selected its finalists (normally three), the chair of the search committee must receive the approval of the Provost (for tenure-track searches) or Associate Provost (for non-tenure-track searches).
 These approvals must be obtained prior to contacting any candidates to invite them for interviews.

 Tenure-track candidates must interview with the Provost (contact Jayne Mercier, Executive Assistant to the Provost, email@example.com, for scheduling) and non-tenure-track candidates must interview with the Associate Provost (contact Sandra, firstname.lastname@example.org, for scheduling).
 To ensure availability, it is advisable to schedule with the appropriate Dean prior to scheduling on-campus interviews with the candidates.